 - loan applications

-If the accounting is resolved and the executor is still not distributing money to the beneficiaries of the estate, we then go to the next step.
-We would file a petition to compel a distribution, to ask the court to force the executor to stop withholding money from beneficiaries and to release the inheritance.
-This law is meant to protect beneficiaires from an executor who either is lax in handling their duties or is purposefully refusing to distribute the inheritance.
+If the accounting is resolved and the executor is still not distributing money to a beneficiary of the estate, we then go to the next step.
+We would file a petition to compel a distribution, to ask the court to force the executor to stop withholding money from a beneficiary and to release the inheritance.
+This law is meant to protect beneficiaries from an executor who either is lax in handling their duties or is purposefully refusing to distribute the inheritance.
 The law lets you ask the court through a New York estate attorney to force the executor to turn over property that you are entitled to.

-If you would like to know more about your options when the executor is withholding money from beneficiaries, you can call the Law Offices of Albert Goodwin at 212-233-1233 or 718-509-9774.
-He is a New York estate lawyer.
-You are welcome to make an appointment to discuss your situation.
+If you would like to know more about your options when the executor is withholding money from a beneficiary, we at the Law Offices of Albert Goodwin are here for you.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.